kennethlarsen/blog/content/teams-are-not-a-constant.md

 excerpt: A very common mistake is to assume that once your team is delivering features then your work is done.
 Teams are never in finished or in a constant state but rather something living and ever-changing.
 ---

+Dealing with team changes can be very frustrating.
+Sometimes, it leads to a lack of delivery, decreased team mood, or even people quitting.
+There are a few things to be especially aware of when your team is going through change.
+Being open-minded to these frameworks can make a difference.

-A very common mistake is to assume that once your team is delivering features then your work is done.
-Teams are never in finished or constant state but rather something living and ever-changing.
+A widespread mistake is to assume that your work is done once your team is delivering features.
+Teams are never in a finished or constant state but rather something living and ever-changing.

-There are many events that can cause a change in the team dynamics, productivity or mood:
+Many events can cause a change in the team dynamics, productivity or mood:

 - New people joining the team
 - People leaving the team or the company
 - Changing priorities
-- Real world events such as the Corona pandemic
+- Real-world events such as the Corona pandemic

-Thankfully, there are also great frameworks to help you understand where your team currently is and how to help them move towards becoming healthy and productive team:
+Thankfully, there are also great frameworks to help you understand where your team currently is and how to help them move towards becoming a healthy and productive team:

 - [Tuckman's stages of group development](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development#Group_development)
 - [Four stages of a team](https://lethain.com/durably-excellent-teams/)

-To set your team up for success it’s important to be aware of the fact that team changes require changes in expectations as well.
-Changes to a team whether it is about changing scope or team members should come with a change in expectations equal to the team change.
-This provides the much needed space to get back on track to becoming a productive team.
+To set up your team for success, you need to match the team changes with a change in expectations.
+Whether it is about changing the scope or team members, changes to a team should change expectations equal to the team change.
+This provides the much-needed space to get back on track to becoming a productive team.

 ---